mikecole/mikecole.github.io/_posts/2014-02-15-2014-protect-yourself-online.markdown

 excerpt: |
   Another day, another security breach.
 Today Kickstarter announced that hackers obtained unauthorized access to customer data.
   Are you watching your e-butt in this era of identity theft and shady internet practices?
-This will give you an intro to things that you are probably doing wrong and get you set on the right path to being safer on the web.
+This will give you an intro to things that you are probably doing wrong and get you set on the path to being safer on the web.
 meta-description: Protect Yourself Online - An intro to things that you are probably doing wrong and info to get you set on the right path to being safer on the web.
 ---
 <p>